-we-fi

 PRIORITIES

 Rebuilding the global economy after the COVID-19 crisis demands women's full participation.
 To support the recovery phase, We-Fi is intensifying its efforts to scale up women entrepreneurs' access to finance, markets, and training.
 The goal is to equip them with the skills they need to adapt to the new context, nurture their businesses, and lift up their families and communities.

 We-Fi's third financing round of \$49.3 million, allocated to implementing partners in August 2020, was designed to support women entrepreneurs respond and adapt to the disruptions caused by COVID-19.
 The financing supports the participation of WSMEs in value chains, access to disruptive technologies, digital financial inclusion, and early-stage finance.

-In the spring of 2022, We-Fi will allocate a fourth financing round to support the recovery of WSMEs and help pivot their businesses.
-Supported projects will focus on expanding access to finance and technology, and gathering better gender financial data for incentivizing more capital for women-led businesses.
+In April 2022, We-Fi allocated a fourth financing round of \$54.8 million for programs that help women entrepreneurs in developing economies access digital technology and finance while addressing systemic data gaps.
+The funding is expected to reach almost 69,000 WSMEs, providing critical support as many WSMEs face mounting challenges due to rising prices, economic slowdown, the pandemic, and conflict and insecurity.

-2021 RESULTS
+RESULTS TO DATE

 After three full years of implementation, We-Fi is showing a rapid growth in the number of active projects.
-In 2021, the We-Fi portfolio of \$300 million encompassed activities in 52 countries.
+To date, the We-Fi portfolio encompassed activities in 55 countries.
 Our partnerships with public and private sector institutions around the world grew from 73 in 2020 to 141 in 2021.
 We-Fi programs have benefitted over 11,000 WSMEs with financial and non-financial support, up from 3,340 in the first three years of implementation. \$243 million in loans and grants has been facilitated to WSMEs, more than tripling what had been achieved in the first three years of operations.
 We-Fi also continued to deepen its engagement with governments and other stakeholders, by supporting 17 legal and regulatory reforms, which will indirectly benefit many more women entrepreneurs.

-52 COUNTRIES
+55 COUNTRIES

+COVERED IN THE WE-FI PORTFOLIO (AS OF DECEMBER 2021)

 11,000 WSMEs

+SUPPORTED BY WE-FI PROJECTS

+141 PARTNERSHIPS

-141 PARTNERSHIPS WITH PUBLIC AND PRIVATE INSTITUTIONS
+WITH PUBLIC AND PRIVATE INSTITUTIONS

 FACES OF RESILIENCE

 Adeyemi Yetunde leads a successful food production and distribution company.
 As a beneficiary of a World Bank We-Fi project in Nigeria focused on expanding access to finance for women entrepreneurs, Adeyemi has received two loans from Nigeria-based Access Bank.
 Her company's employees grew from 7 to 120 between 2015 and 2020.
 The ability to access finance has enhanced Adeyemi's resilience and prepared her company to face shocks in demand resulting from COVID-19.
-Adeyemi Yetunde, CEO of Active Foods Ltd. 🛞 Nigeria
+Adeyemi Yetunde, CEO of Active Foods Ltd. 🔇 Nigeria

 Omaira Saucedo, a Bolivian entrepreneur, is cofounder of tuGerente, a startup in Bolivia that offers SMEs an all-in-one software to manage daily operations and finances.
 Facing challenges from COVID-19, Omaira and her team launched a proactive response that involved webinars to train clients on managing their businesses remotely.
 They also introduced monthly and annual subscription options for their software.
-Omaira Saucedo, co-founder of tuGerente and beneficiary of IDBG We-Fi program O Bolivia
+Omaira Saucedo, co-founder of tuGerente and beneficiary of IDBG We-Fi program Bolivia